huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 ---

 # huaweicloud\_cce\_node
-Add a node to a container cluster.
+Add a node to a CCE cluster.
 This is an alternative to `huaweicloud_cce_node_v3`

 ## Basic Usage